mitchcapper/JouleUWP/JOULE_PROTOCOL.md

 App Communication Modes
 ------------
 The app has two methods of communication with the Joule bluetooth and internet.
 We do not believe it is possible to talk directly to the Joule over the wifi/tcp connection.
+The only slightly good news is it looks like messages are built the same way for bluetooth and wifi/tcp so work done to get one working should go towards making the other work as well.

 ### App Bluetooth Communication
 The protocol does seem to be somewhat binary, it might be jsonp but have not figured out the proper decoding yet.
 Android easily supports enabling bluetooth HCI packet logging under developer settings (wireshark can then be used to open the log file).